brianzelip/github-auto-repo/readme.md

   2. enter repo name (required)
   3. enter repo description (required)
   4. enter GitHub users to invite to join repo (optional)

+I think the web app needs to be based on glitch.me to get around the CORS issue I'm facing.